Davidmacias123/OPNSense-Firewall/README.md

 - Creation and validation of firewall access control rules
 - Deployment and tuning of the Suricata Intrusion Detection System
 - Detection of reconnaissance activity using both default and custom IDS rules
-- Forensic packet capture and analysis to confirm attack behavior
+- Forensic packet capture, wireshark and analysis to confirm attack behavior

 This lab mirrors workflows commonly used by SOC analysts, security engineers, and blue team operators.